carlosmunoz/zanata-wiki/JBoss-AS-7.md

 ## JBoss EAP 6.1

-For developers on RHEL, you can install JBoss EAP 6.1 by typing the following command on the terminal:
+For developers on Red Hat Enterprise Linux, you can install JBoss EAP 6.1 by typing the following command on the terminal:

 ```sh
 $ yum -y groupinstall "jboss-eap6"